drreynolds/drreynolds.github.io/_pages/about.md

 Hiring
 ======

 I am seeking multiple talented Ph.D. students to join my research group.
-Interested students must apply to the

-* Multiple Ph.D. students -- interested students must [apply to the UMBC Mathematics and Statistics Ph.D. program](https://mathstat.umbc.edu/graduate-programs-of-study/).
+Interested students must [apply to the UMBC Mathematics and Statistics Ph.D. program](https://mathstat.umbc.edu/graduate-programs-of-study/).
 In your personal statement you should indicate an interest in working with me.
 You should also [email me directly](mailto:dreynolds@umbc.edu) so that we can discuss your background and research interests, and so that I can shepherd your application through our admissions committee.

 Further information